 \section{Introduction}

 Sequential recommender systems (SRS), emerging as a technique to predict users' next interacted items, have empowered personalized services in different scenarios, such as streaming media~\cite{3} and e-commerce~\cite{1,2}.
-A surge of research has endeavored to leverage the capabilities of advanced deep learning architectures.
-For example, GRU4Rec~\cite{GRU4Rec} leverages recurrent neural networks to model different levels of sequence sessions, while SASRec~\cite{SASRec} utilizes the self-attention mechanism~\cite{attention} to capture users' preferences adaptively.
+A surge of research has endeavored to leverage the capabilities of advanced deep learning architectures~\cite{zhang2025glint,wang2025star,liu2025sigma}.
+For example, GRU4Rec~\cite{GRU4Rec} leverages the recurrent neural networks (RNNs) to model different levels of sequence sessions, while SASRec~\cite{SASRec} utilizes the self-attention mechanism~\cite{attention} to capture users' preferences adaptively.
+Recent studies further explore bidirectional Transformer modeling~\cite{Bert4rec} and efficient alternatives such as pure MLP, multimodal MLP, sparse Transformer, and all-MLP architectures~\cite{li2022mlp4rec,li2023automlp,liang2023mmmlp,li2023strec,gao2024smlp4rec}.
+Researchers have also studied reinforcement learning and long-term optimization objectives in sequential recommendation~\cite{zhao2018deep,zhao2018recommendations,liu2024sequential}.
 However, the problem of data sparsity remains in recommendation~\cite{sparsity}, severely affecting the performance of SRS.